Contact:

 Work preparation is the key to safe, on-schedule, and cost-effective operations in concrete demolition, special demolition as well as in rock excavation and tunnel construction.
 It links analysis, method selection, equipment and resource planning with quality assurance and documentation.
 This applies to selective building gutting, concrete separation/cutting just as much as to natural stone extraction and special operations.
-Where low vibration levels are required, the decision between concrete pulverizer and hydraulic splitter moves early into the focus of planning.
+Where low vibration limits are required, the decision between concrete pulverizer and hydraulic splitter moves early into the focus of planning.
+Early alignment with stakeholders and permitting bodies strengthens feasibility and shortens mobilization.

 Work preparation means systematically planning, structuring, and controlling all preparatory measures that enable a smooth and safe workflow on the construction site.
-These include existing-condition survey, hazard analysis, selection of methods and equipment, scheduling, construction logistics, personnel and scheduling, quality assurance, environmental protection, as well as documentation.
-In the context of demolition, deconstruction, building gutting, rock excavation, and tunnel construction this especially includes the methodical decision whether components are separated, cut, or split—for example with concrete pulverizer, hydraulic splitter, attachment shear, multi cutters, steel shear, concrete pulverizer, or cutting torch—and how the hydraulic power pack should be sized for them (see Power Units).
+These include existing-condition surveys, hazard analysis and risk assessment, selection of methods and equipment, scheduling, construction logistics, personnel allocation, quality assurance, environmental protection, as well as documentation (method statement).
+In the context of demolition, deconstruction, building gutting, rock excavation, and tunnel construction this especially includes the methodical decision whether components are separated, cut, or split – for example with concrete pulverizer, hydraulic splitter, attachment shear, multi cutters, steel shear, or cutting torch – and how the hydraulic power pack should be sized for them (see Power Units).

 Methodical work preparation in demolition, deconstruction, and rock works